reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

-# Node.js

 >Before we begin I want that to be noted that the following examples have not been tested in linux.
 It is written in the best of my knowledge.
 For example how to download node.js on linux.
 It would be good if someone using linux would confirm that the following (download and examples) works on linux.
+# Node.js

 [Node.js](http://nodejs.org/) is javascript serverside.
 It is a colleciton of libaries written in javascript with the focus on networking.

-## how to install Node.js
+## How to install Node.js

 To install node.js on OSX

 	brew install node

-*Remember it is a good idea to do **brew update** before you do brew install to ensure your Homebrew is up to date.
+*Remember it is a good idea to do __brew update__ before you do brew install to ensure your Homebrew is up to date.
 Node.js npm (nodejs package manager comes automatically when installing node on OSX).*

 on linux